 “What you have already sworn is your gift to me,” he said.
 “Our sons and daughters will live in peace together.
 Go and wait for my sign.
 It will not delay.”

 I left him and did not look back, as it would have been a sign of distrust not to be borne among brothers.
-The thought that this was that last of him I would ever see, I buried with all other idle projections.
-Perhaps it really was the last time we would meet; perhaps I would die in the wilderness or live the rest of my days as an outcast—one can drift quite peacefully in a wasteland of variables.
+The thought that this was the last of him I would ever see, I buried with all other idle projections.
+Perhaps it was the last time we would meet; perhaps I would die in the wilderness or live the rest of my days as an outcast—one can drift quite peacefully in a wasteland of variables.
 Tonight, in the here and now, we had met as brothers.
 It was a thing established in the heart, and not even death could break it.

 Passing along the outskirts of the camp, I met the eastern watchman at his post.